awslabs/aws-video-transcriber/README.md

 [Amazon Elastic Transcoder Pricing](https://aws.amazon.com/elastictranscoder/pricing/)

 Pricing is quoyed per minute but Amazon Transcribe charges per second.
 Prices are subject to change.
-For full details, see the pricing webpage for each AWS service in the region you deploy the solution to.
+For full details, see the pricing webpage for each AWS service for the region you deploy the solution to.

-## User Interface

-TODO: Screen shots and UI breakdown here

 ## Entering your API key

-On the home page there is a button for entering your API key, find your API key using the AWS Console in the API Gateway after deployment.
+On the home page there is a button for entering your API key, locate your API key using the parameters tab of the CloudFormation service after deployment.

+TODO screenshot of parameters

 ## Creating a Vocabulary